mercurius-js/mercurius/docs/custom-directive.md

   }`;
 ```

-## Transformer
+### Transformer

-Also, the transformer follows the same approach used in the previous example.
+The transformer follows the same approach used in the previous example.
+We declare the uppercase transform function and apply it to the field resolver if they have the `@upper` directive.

 ```js
 const { mapSchema, getDirective, MapperKind } = require("@graphql-tools/utils");